-Israel shuts Egypt border crossing following terror warning
+Israel shuts Egypt border after terror warning Passover eve

 - Boeing 737, which ‘took the aviation world by storm,’ marks 50 years of flight VIEW

-The Israeli government statement says that intelligence information shows “increased activity by Islamic State militants” in Sinai.
+The Israeli government statement says that intelligence information shows “increased activity by Islamic State” militants in Sinai.
 It adds that with the Islamic State group losing ground in Iraq and Syria, there is renewed “motivation to carry out terror attacks in different arenas at this time.”

+Israel called on its citizens to leave Egypt on the eve of the Passover holiday that commemorates the biblical Exodus story of the Israelites’ escape from slavery in Egypt.

-Southern Sinai, with its pristine beaches and Red Sea coral reefs, has traditionally been a popular Israeli tourist destination — especially for secular Israelis during the Passover holiday that starts Monday evening.
+The weeklong festival is widely celebrated in Israel even among otherwise nonreligious Jews.
+But southern Sinai, with its pristine beaches and Red Sea coral reefs, has traditionally been a popular Israeli tourist destination — especially for secular Israelis during the Passover holiday.

+Israel mostly shuts down after sundown for the holiday, as families and friends gather for Seder, the ritual multi-course meal where the story of the exodus from Egypt is discussed in detail so that the tradition is preserved throughout the generations.

+Leavened goods like bread and items made from yeast such as beer are banned during the holiday.
+Instead, Jews eat matzo — unleavened bread — to illustrate how the Israelites had no time to let their bread rise as they fled from bondage in the land of the Pharaohs.

-But tourism there has declined since 2013, when the Egyptian military overthrew an elected Islamist president and an Islamic insurgency based in northern Sinai intensified.
+Despite the relaxing draw of Sinai, tourism there has declined since 2013, when the Egyptian military overthrew an elected Islamist president and an Islamic insurgency based in northern Sinai intensified.
+Rocket attacks on Israel from Sinai are relatively rare but Islamic militants there have been behind a few attacks in recent years.
+Egypt has been battling the militants, many linked to the Islamic State group.

 Israel issues travel recommendations from time to time based on intelligence reports.
-Monday’s travel warning was rare in its urgency.
+Monday’s travel warning was unusual in its urgency and it is rare for the Taba crossing to be shut down.

-Israel signed a peace treaty with neighboring Egypt in 1979.
+Israel signed a peace treaty with neighboring Egypt in 1979 and the two countries maintain close security cooperation.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.